sandyavs/mealplanner-wiki/Test-cases-v2.md

 4. Meal should be added to the specific category of meal plan

 ## Expected Behaviour:
-Should be able select the meal from the selected meal category and add it to the specific category of meal plan
+Should be able select the meal from the selected meal catalog and add it to the specific category of meal plan

 ## Test case No: MP-DeleteMeal-004